 Proctor in Rutland County, Vermont — The American Northeast (New England)

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Otter Creek (within shouting distance of this marker); Proctor (VT) War Memorial (about 700 feet away, measured in a direct line); Vermont Marble Company (approx. 0.2 miles away); Crown Point Road (approx. 0.6 miles away); Pittsford's Iron Industry (approx. 3.2 miles away); The Vermont Sanatorium Mead's Falls (approx. 4.1 miles away); Center Rutland Depot (approx. 4.1 miles away).
+John Sunderland (within shouting distance of this marker); Proctor (VT) War Memorial (about 600 feet away, measured in a direct line); Vermont Marble Company (approx. 0.2 miles away); Crown Point Road (approx. half a mile away); Pittsford's Iron Industry (approx. 3.2 miles away); The Vermont Sanatorium (approx. 3.7 miles away); Mead's Falls (approx. 4.1 miles away); Center Rutland Depot (approx. 4.1 miles away).
 Touch for a list and map of all markers in Proctor.

 Credits.
-This page was last revised on July 15, 2019.
-This page originally submitted on July 11, 2019, by Steve Stoessel of Niskayuna, New York.
-This page has been viewed 48 times since then.
-Photos: 1, 2, 3. submitted on July 11, 2019, by Steve Stoessel of Niskayuna, New York. • Bill Pfingsten was the editor who published this page.
+This page was last revised on August 29, 2016.
+It was originally submitted on October 14, 2014, by Kevin Craft of Bedford, Quebec.
+This page has been viewed 316 times since then and 10 times this year.
+Photos: 1, 2, 3. submitted on October 14, 2014, by Kevin Craft of Bedford, Quebec.
+4. submitted on August 29, 2016, by Kevin Craft of Bedford, Quebec. • Bill Pfingsten was the editor who published this page.